 5.2 Sericin Genes and Expression

 Sericin proteins form the adhesive, gummy coating of silk fibres that binds the two fibroin filaments together in the cocoon.
-In B. mori, sericin is encoded by a small multigene family comprising three characterised genes — Ser1, Ser2, and Ser3 — each producing repetitive serine-rich proteins with differing domain architectures and expression domains within the middle silk gland.
+In B. mori, sericin is encoded by a small multigene family comprising three characterised genes: Ser1, Ser2, and Ser3, each producing repetitive serine-rich proteins with differing domain architectures and expression domains within the middle silk gland.
 Sericin-1 is the most extensively characterised and is expressed in the anterior and medial zones of the middle silk gland, while Ser2 and Ser3 exhibit complementary spatial expression patterns.
 The sericin genes are remarkable for their extensive alternative splicing, which generates multiple protein isoforms ranging from relatively small (~50 kDa) to very large (~400 kDa) molecular masses.
 High-throughput transcriptome sequencing has facilitated the identification of sericin isoforms previously invisible to conventional sequencing approaches, providing a more complete picture of sericin gene expression dynamics (Xia et al., 2014).

 Beyond its structural role, sericin has been extensively investigated for biotechnological applications.
 Its high serine content, hydrophilicity, and antioxidant properties have been exploited in cosmetic formulations, biomaterial coatings, and cell culture supplements.
-Silk degumming — the process of removing sericin from raw cocoon silk — generates substantial quantities of sericin as a by-product of the textile industry, providing an abundant and inexpensive source of this protein for downstream applications.
+Silk degumming, the process of removing sericin from raw cocoon silk, generates substantial quantities of sericin as a by-product of the textile industry, providing an abundant and inexpensive source of this protein for downstream applications.
 The genomic characterisation of sericin gene loci has facilitated targeted transgenic and genome editing approaches to modulate sericin content, composition, and properties in engineered silkworm strains.

 5.3 Regulation of Silk Gene Expression by Non-Coding RNAs